Ph.D., University of Chicago

 East Lansing, MI 48824-1039

-Maria Porter is an Assistant Professor at Michigan State University in the Department of Agricultural, Food, and Resource Economics.
-She is currently involved in research projects in Burkina Faso, China, and the UK.
-This research involves work on intra-household labor allocation decisions, factors influencing households’ adoption of new agricultural technologies, understanding adult children’s motivations for giving transfers and support to parents, and household bargaining between spouses.
+Maria Porter joined the Department of Agricultural, Food, and Resource Economics in 2013 as an Assistant Professor (Fixed-Term).
+She is currently involved in research projects in Burkina Faso, China, Rwanda, and the United Kingdom, as well as in Michigan.
+Her research involves work in labor economics, impact evaluation, intra-household labor allocation decisions, factors influencing households’ adoption of new crops and agricultural technologies, understanding adult children’s motivations for giving transfers and support to parents, and household bargaining between spouses.
 She employs a variety of research methods, including randomized control trials, laboratory experiments, and survey data analysis.
+Maria currently advises several AFRE Ph.D. students in international development.

 Maria holds a Ph.D. in Economics from the University of Chicago.
 Before coming to MSU, she was a research fellow at the University of Oxford.
 She has taught graduate courses in household and development economics, and undergraduate courses in intermediate microeconomics and development economics.